 “I took my swing at a traditional life, getting a marketing degree from East Tennessee State University,” he notes.
 “But more importantly that is where I discovered Americana, bluegrass and great acoustic singer-songwriters.
 I saw music’s ability to transcend itself.
 I began to admire the way songs move beyond understanding and into and through the hearts of listeners.
 That’s where this love affair and journey all began for me.”

 After releasing his debut album, TroubleTown, that musical journey led him to the Delta searching for the heart of the blues, the genre that had taken a stranglehold on him.
 Serendipitously, while touring Helena, Arkansas, he found himself at a live broadcast of the historic blues radio show “King Biscuit Time.”
 The legendary DJ Sonny Payne, upon receiving and reviewing a copy of TroubleTown, invited Taylor to do an on air interview and featured “Raining & Cold” on the show!
 Then he hit the road to Austin, Texas, the “live music capital of the world.”
 In the three years he spent in Austin, Taylor established himself as a must see performer with residencies in the area.
 He has opened for Dale Watson, a Texas country legend, played with the late Gene Kurtz (writer/bassist “Treat Her Right” the Roy Head hit-1965) and wowed SXSW crowds.
-In summer 2013 he returned home to Richmond, VA where he has shared the stage with Charles Bradley and is leaving audiences in awe along with his top notch band at shows in the region.
+In summer 2013 he returned home to Richmond, VA where he has shared the stage with Charles Bradley and is leaving audiences in awe along with The George Taylor Group at shows in the region.